darktable-org/dtdocs/content/module-reference/processing-modules/watermark.md

 text
 : A free text field in which you can enter up to 63 characters to be printed where referenced by the corresponding watermark.
 An example is supplied as `simple-text.svg`.

-text color
-: The color of the text.
-Click on the colored field to open a color selector dialog which offers you a choice of commonly used colors, or allows you to define a color in RGB color space.

-text font
+font
 : The font to use (default "DejaVu Sans Book").
 Click on the field to open a dialog box showing the fonts available on your system.
 Fonts can be searched by name and a preview is shown next to the font name.
 You may specify your own sample text.

+color
+: The color of the text.
+Click on the colored field to open a color selector dialog which offers you a choice of commonly used colors, or allows you to define a color in RGB color space.

 opacity
 : The opacity of the watermark's rendering.

+rotation
+: The rotation angle of the watermark.

 scale
-: The scale of the watermark, with respect to the option selected in the "scale on" parameter.
+: The scale of the watermark (in per cent), with respect to the option selected in the "scale on" parameter.

-rotate
-: The rotation angle of the watermark.

 scale on
+: The reference for the scale parameter -- how the watermark is scaled relative to the image:
-: The reference for the scale parameter.
-The default setting "image" fits the watermark into the whole image.
-Alternatively you can scale the watermark's larger border relative to the "larger border" or "smaller border" of the image or the "height" of the watermark to the image's height.
-The latter option is e.g. suitable for inserting texts with constant font height.
-Additionally you can select "advanced options" which activates two additional drop-down menus which give systematic control over the scaling.
+: - "image" (default): Scale the watermark relative to the whole image, : - "larger border": Scale the larger border of the watermark relative to the larger border of the image, : - "smaller border": Scale the smaller border of the watermark relative to the smaller border of the image, : - "height": Scale the height of the watermark relative to the height of the image (useful for text with a constant font height), : - "advanced options": activate additional options (below) to allow you to choose which image dimension to scale to which watermark dimension.
+For example, you can choose to scale the watermark's height relative to the image's width.

-scale marker to (only when selected "advanced options") : Selects the reference to which the marker should be scaled to, which can be "image width", "image height", "larger image border" or "smaller image border".
-The latter two options are helpful if you want to copy the settings between images in landscape and portrait orientation.
+scale marker to ("advanced options" only)
+: The image reference against which the watermark should be scaled -- "image width", "image height", "larger image border" or "smaller image border".

-scale marker reference (only when selected "advanced options") : Defines which length of the unrotated marker ("marker width" or "marker height") is used as scaling reference.
+scale marker reference ("advanced options" only)
+: The dimension of the unrotated watermark ("marker width" or "marker height") to use as a scaling reference.

 alignment
 : Use these controls to align the watermark to any edge or the center of the image.